mailmevenkat/chekmaark/README.md

 > Why not Asana?

-Asana is cool, yet we need each and every member of the team to own an account in asana.
+Asana is amazing we agree with you, yet each and every member of the team should own an Asana account.

 > Why we used GMAIL API?